sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Include TeX files as graphics (.tex support for \includegraphics)
+Short desc    : Include TeX files as graphics (.tex support for \includegraphics)
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package builds on the standard LaTeX packages graphics
+Descript     : The package builds on the standard LaTeX packages graphics
              : and/or graphicx and allows external LaTeX source files to be
              : included, in the same way as graphic files, by
              : \includegraphics.
 In effect, then package adds support for the